 An initiative of Parallel Studios, a local nonprofit founded by Frank Ragano and Mariannah Amster, the curators have shown artworks at the intersection of art and technology by artists based regionally, nationally, and abroad for twenty years.
 Bringing that expertise to the Currents New Media Festival has only expanded their reach, introducing innovative and immersive works to the masses.

 The result is a diverse, dynamic, and captivating exhibition that attracts a wide range of both local and visiting audiences.
 Each year the festival presents works that include a mix of interactive and immersive installations, virtual and augmented reality, multimedia performances, robotics, 3D printed work, video, sound art, and more.

-After two years of reduced scale, the annual festival has expanded its reach to new locations, exhibiting simultaneously at Southside and Downtown venues for the first time.
-Now, for the first time, Currents 2022 celebrates all the City Different has to offer with locations at the Santa Fe Fairgrounds, Center for Contemporary Art (CCA), Currents 826, form & concept, and SITE Santa Fe.
+After years of reduced scale, the annual festival has expanded its reach to new locations, exhibiting simultaneously at Southside and Downtown venues.
+Now, Currents celebrates all the City Different has to offer with locations at the Santa Fe Fairgrounds, Center for Contemporary Art (CCA), Currents 826, form & concept, and SITE Santa Fe.

 Over 70 works will be presented as part of the multi-venue festival, ranging from new media installation and sound performance, to video works and augmented reality at CCA, The Santa Fe Fairgrounds, Currents’ year-round gallery Currents 826, and partner venue form & concept.

 Visitors to CCA will experience a wide range of new media work both inside the beautiful Tank Garage gallery and outside, with several open-air installations.
 Currentx will also make use of CCA’s theaters, with four daily video programs and nightly performances.